ranadeepbhuyan/awstraining/README.md

 1. Note the instance endpoint from the Instances page. (it may take sometime to create the instance.)
 ## Set security group to allow inbound connections on 3306 port.
 1. Navigate to the security group of the RDS instance created and edit inbound rules.
-1. Click Add Rule, choose custom tcp and enter 3306 in the port range.
+1. Click Add Rule, choose type=mysql/aurora and enter 3306 in the port range.
-1. Select source as: my ip.
+1. Select source as: anywhere.
-## Connect to the RDS instance using mysql client.
+## Connect to the RDS instance using mysql client from your ec2 instance.
-1. Open mysql workbench by opening finder -> applications -> mysqlworkbench.
+1. SSH into your EC2 instance created.
-1. Click + to create a new connection.
-Give a name to the connection for e.g. mysql-test.
+1. Run the following script to install mysql client: yum install mysql
-1. Set the hostname to the endpoint created for the RDS instance.
+1. Execute the following command to connect to your db instance: mysql -u admin  -h \<rds server instance\> -p
-1. Set the username and password to the one provided while creating the RDS.
+1. Provide the password given.
-1. Click on the created connection to open it.
+1. the sql prompt should be shown.

 ## Create tables by running the scripts
-1. Click open sql script: createtable.sql and execute it to create the required tables.
+1. Click open sql script: createtable.sql and execute it on sql prompt to create the required tables.

 ## Connect application with rds instance
 1. Stop server on the terminal if its already running.
 1. Open ~/awstraining-master/backbone-app/server/upload.js and uncomment line 3.
 1. restart server by typing: node index.js
-1. navigate in your local browser to http://\<public ip\>/person.
+1. navigate in your local browser to http://\<public ip:3001\>/person.
 1. Add a person by giving details and choosing an image path.
 1. Observe the details of the person entered are shown below.
 1. Open workbench and try to see if the details entered have been created.